danieldube/domain_specific_language_extractor/docs/arc42.md

 - **Outputs:**
   - Deterministic list of absolute source/header paths ready for AST indexing.
   - Normalized root path shared across pipeline stages.

+### 5.5 AST Indexer Contract
+- **Inputs:**
+  - `SourceAcquisitionResult` containing the canonicalized project root and list of source files.
+- **Processing rules:**
+  - Parse each provided source file, deriving semantic facts for top-level constructs (classes/structs) and function definitions using deterministic heuristics; no network access is required.
+  - Canonicalize file paths and preserve line numbers for every fact so downstream stages can report evidence locations.
+  - Reject empty source lists early with a clear error to avoid silent no-op analyses.
+- **Outputs:**
+  - `AstIndex` containing the project root and a stable, line-ordered collection of `AstFact` entries ready for DSL extraction.

 ### 5.3 Module Dependencies
 - CLI Frontend depends on Source Acquisition and Reporting.